tylerwatkins101/DDPG_Reinforcement_Learning_Project/Report.md

 ## Learning Algorithm

-The learning algorithm used to train the agent was a Deep Deterministic Policy Gradient model trained with using Experience Replay Buffer and OU noise.
+The learning algorithm used to train the agent was a Deep Deterministic Policy Gradient (DDPG) model trained with using Experience Replay Buffer and OU noise.

 #### The Model Architecture for the Actor Network: